worldbank/SPI/README.md

 Statistical Performance Indicators
 ================
+The primary purpose of the statistical system is to help users of statistics make better decisions or to hold those decision makers accountable.
+In the words of Principle 1 of the Fundamental Principles of Official Statistics, the statistics must “meet the test of practical utility”, serving “the Government, the economy and the public with data about the economic, demographic, social and environmental situation.”

 The new Statistical Performance Indicators (SPI) builds on the SCI, which the World Bank has regularly published since 2004.
 Our new SPI will cover many of the same elements as the SCI, such as statistical methodology, source data, and periodicity, but will also expand into new areas.
 The goals are to offer a framework that was forward looking, measured less mature statistical systems as well as advanced systems, covered the entire national statistical system, not just the National Statistical Office (NSO), and gives countries incentives to build a modern statistical system.
 We also are committing to making our project open data and open code to build confidence in our work.